 One in four Oklahoma children is at risk of going to bed hungry tonight.
 Based on this identified need, the Community Food Bank of Eastern Oklahoma’s Food for Kids program specifically addresses childhood hunger and ensures food-insecure children in our communities have a reliable resource for nutritious meals throughout the year.
-Click here to support our Food for Kids Program.
+To donate to Food for Kids, click here.

 The Food for Kids Backpack Program provides nutritious, kid-friendly food to food insecure students to take home on Friday after school.
 Without this food, many students would return to school on Monday having eaten little or no food on the weekend.
 The Food Bank distributes more than 6,500 backpacks of food each week to students in preschool through high school in Tulsa County.

 This program is run as a direct service by the Food Bank in Tulsa County.
 In communities outside of Tulsa County, the program is coordinated through Partner Programs.
 Partner Programs distribute 3,600 backpacks of food each week in the rural counties of eastern Oklahoma.

 School Pantry Program